Category of manifolds

 In mathematics, the category of manifolds, often denoted Manp, is the category whose objects are manifolds of smoothness class Cp and whose morphisms are p-times continuously differentiable maps.
-This is a category because the composition of two Cp maps is again continuous and of class Cp.
+This forms a category because the composition of two Cp maps is again continuous and of class Cp.

 One is often interested only in Cp-manifolds modeled on spaces in a fixed category A, and the category of such manifolds is denoted Manp(A).
 Similarly, the category of Cp-manifolds modeled on a fixed space E is denoted Manp(E).